SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     production_modes : set(children(ProductionMode))
 ```

-Enables a game entity to queue production of `CreatableGameEntity` and `ResearchableTech`.
+Allows a game entity to queue production of `CreatableGameEntity` and `ResearchableTech`.

 **size**
 Maximum number of production items in the queue.